LaunchCodeEducation/web-fundamentals/studios/github/README.md

 Coding together allows you to work as a team so you can build bigger projects, faster.

 In this studio, we will practice common git commands necessary when multiple people are developing on the same code base.
+Today, you will start out coding in tag-team shifts, and by the end you should have a good idea of how to both be working on the same code at the same time.
+You will:

+- quickly add code in alternating pull/push cycles
+- create branches to isolate changes
+- create pull requests to move code between branches
+- resolve merge conflicts

+This lesson reinforces

+- git commit
+- git staging
+- git status

 ## Walkthrough

+Help students understand why Github is worth their study.
+A local git repo with one branch gives them the ability to move their code forward and backward in time.
+Working with branches on github allows multiple people to build features at the same time.

 Help the students pair off for this exercise.
 Encourage them to post the stories they come up with in Slack.

 ## Fireside Story

 We are going to play a game.
 We will play it just like you'd play around a campfire, but on a web page.

-(Optional) Share your story in the `#fireside-story` channel on Slack, and see what others have created!

 First, find a new friend to play the game with.

+Feel free to share your story in the `#fireside-story` channel on Slack, and see what others have created!

 ### Player 1